hmchen47/Programming/Misc/P4Love/00-Welcome.md

     3. after ranging through all these integers, the largest common divisor found must be `GCD(a, b)`
   + STOP: why might we want a faster approach?

-+ A painless intro to pseudocode/control flow
+#### A painless intro to pseudocode/control flow

 + programming languages are plentiful

 + pseudocode: a way of describing algorithms by emphasizing ideas that is "just right"
   + not too vague, like human language
   + not too precise, like a specific programming language

 + Illustrating pseudocode with a simple problem
   + Minimum of two number problem
     + input: numbers a and b
     + output: the minimum value of a and b
   + seminal idea in computer science: being able to branch based on testing a condition

 + Algorithms just like functions
   + Input $\to$ Algorithm (computer science) $\to$ output
   + input $\to$ Function (Math) $\to$ output

-#### Flow Control

 + `Min2` function
   + pseudocode